Gambling and alcohol money to target anti-pokies senator Nick Xenophon, Greens

 In a different case three weeks ago, Mickelson consented to repay almost $1 million he earned by trading on a stock suggestion from buddy and gambler William Billy Walters, according to the U.S. Securities and Exchange Commission.
 Walters, who deals with charges of insider trading, has actually pleaded not guilty.
 Mickelson hasn’t been implicated of wrongdoing.

-Mickelson’s ties to the 2 guys threaten the image of one of the game’s most popular gamers and forces the PGA Tour-- which is thinking about permitting online gambling establishments to host real-time gambling on its tournaments-- to challenge whether his betting puts the sport at danger.
+Mickelson’s ties to the 2 guys threaten the image of one of the game’s most popular gamers and forces the PGA Tour-- which is thinking about permitting online roulette gambling establishments to host real-time gambling on its tournaments-- to challenge whether his betting puts the sport at danger.
 The code of conduct tells gamers not to relate to gamblers and others who may show adversely upon the integrity of the game (read the leo vegas review here).

 Therein lies a problem: Can the trip turn around and court gambling without attracting expert gamblers, or perhaps bad guys, who are drawn to huge bettors like Mickelson?